People

 Profile

-My novel, The Cannibal Spirit (Penguin), a work of literary historical fiction set among the First Peoples of Canada at the turn of the twentieth century, has been described as 'powerful, brave, ambitious' (The Globe & Mail), 'a thriller with a Joseph Conradian plot' (The Walrus), 'a unique work, compelling, complex, thought-provoking and impressive' (Quill & Quire).
+My first novel, The Cannibal Spirit (Penguin), a work of literary historical fiction set among the First Peoples of Canada at the turn of the twentieth century, has been described as 'powerful, brave, ambitious' (The Globe & Mail), 'a thriller with a Joseph Conradian plot' (The Walrus), 'a unique work, compelling, complex, thought-provoking and impressive' (Quill & Quire).
 I have also published extensively on the research that went into the novel’s construction.

 Before moving into academia, I worked for many years in senior film and TV production roles with major film directors including Ridley Scott, Tony Gilroy, Spike Lee, Roman Polanski and many more.
 I have been a director of a home for disturbed children and successfully founded and managed my own businesses in the Far East.